SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

 Economists have a measurement of how much demand changes as a result of price increases, which they call “price elasticity of demand”.
 Inelastic consumer goods include tobacco, alcohol, and medicine because any price increase has very little impact on demand.

 Phuket real estate is neither an addiction nor a life saving medication, but it is what economists would call “relatively inelastic”.
-As long as the inflow of tourists with disposable income continues to keep pace with the supply of housing units, there is no reason for this to change.
+As long as the inflow of new tourists and residents continues to keep pace with the supply of new Phuket real estate projects being launched, there is no reason for this to change.

 Phuket Real Estate Affordability